OData/WebApi/_posts/2015-04-27-03-01-routing-abstract.md

 With these codes, we registers an OData route named "myRoute", uses "odata" as prefix and by calling `GetEdmModel()` to set up the Edm model.

-After registering the Web OData routes, we defines an OData route template in the routing table.
+After registering the Web OData routes, we define an OData route template in the routing table.
 The route template has the following syntax:
 {% highlight csharp %}
 ~/odata/~
 {% endhighlight %}